postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 ## Data Processing

-The raw data contains a very large amount of channel information, but in order to use the data in a more targeted way, we need to process the data.
+The raw RSSI data is sampled on all frequencies of the 2.4GHz frequency band, thus we need to preprocess the data to the available channels of the Wi-Fi network.

 First, we deal with the RSSI samples in the time domain.
 The time length of one RSSI sample is T<sub>s</sub> = 100µs, but the time length of one mini-slot in the CSMA/CA protocol of Wi-Fi networks is T<sub>slot</sub> = 100µs.
 To align with the time units of CSMA/CA and our data, we perform up-sampling via the linear interpolation with an up-sampling factor T<sub>s</sub>/T<sub>slot</sub> ≈ 11.
 In particular, the RSSI interpolation on sub-band f<sub>n</sub> given by